jaemk/cached/README.md

 - Arguments and return values will be `cloned` in the process of insertion and retrieval.
 - `cached!` functions should not be used to produce side-effectual results!
-- `cached!` functions cannot live directly under `impl` blocks since `cached!` expands to a `once_cell` initialization and a funtion definition.
+- `cached!` functions cannot live directly under `impl` blocks since `cached!` expands to a `once_cell` initialization and a function definition.

 **NOTE**: Any custom cache that implements `cached::Cached` can be used with the `cached` macros in place of the built-ins.